donaldrs01/atlas-smiling-school-javascript/README.md

 [Link to Hosted Website](https://donaldrs01.github.io/smileschool-java/)

+This project had us using a forker repository and replacing many of the static site elements with more dynamic ones.
+This included data-collection from an API to populate video and quote carousels with dynamic information.

+While some styling was done using CSS, the majority was achieved using jQuery for dynamic manipulations and Bootstrap for consistent styling and layout.

+---

 # Holberton Smiling School (Bootstrap Project)

 These group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.